Nowadays apps contain more robust features than ever before which makes storing an application on a hosting service a real challenge.

 Amazon Web Services (AWS)

 Amazon Web Service is a widely adopted and the largest cloud platform in this world.
 It offers more than 175 full feature services and customizable cloud computing solutions.
+AWS is made up of a variety of cloud computing products and services.
+Servers, storage, networking, AI and ML Service, remote computing, Alexa voice assistant, Chatbot Service, Alexa voice assistant, mail, mobile apps development, and security are all available through AWS.

 AWS Lambda is an event-controlled, serverless computing platform provided by Amazon as a part of Amazon Web Services.
 This service runs code in response to events and automatically manages the computing resources required by that code.
+You could execute code for nearly any application or backend service using Lambda, and you don't have to worry about management.

 AWS Lambda benefits